Senior Vice President, Natural Gas (Canada), Operational Services & Technology

 Ron was appointed to the position of Senior Vice President, Natural Gas (Canada) and Operational Services & Technology in 2012.
 In this position he is responsible for building Nexen’s shale gas business in northeastern British Columbia, Canada and overseeing the company’s conventional production in Western Canada, which includes coalbed methane and conventional natural gas production.

 Ron has spent his career at Nexen, building his experience in conventional and unconventional resource basins since 1991.
 Prior to his appointment as Senior Vice President, Canada, Ron served as Vice President Natural Gas, Canada, leading Nexen's shale gas business towards commerciality.
-In 2011, Ron was instrumental in negotiating a deal with two Japanese firms that acquired a 40% interest in Nexen’s Canadian shale gas assets for $700 million – a deal that represents a 60% premium to sunk costs and values 100% of our shale assets at $1.8 billion, well above analyst valuations.
+In 2011, Ron was instrumental in negotiating a deal with two Japanese firms that acquired a 40% interest in Nexen’s Canadian shale gas assets for $700 million.
 He also has significant experience in light and heavy oil operations.

 Ron is a professional engineer with a Bachelor of Theology and a Bachelor of Science in Mechanical Engineering from the University of Saskatchewan.
 He was born in Zambia and moved to Canada when he was 14.